MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 ![Mrlearning Base Ch2 3Step2im](images/mrlearning-base-ch2-3step2im.PNG)

 3. Move all the buttons into the new collection.
 Do this by selecting all five of the button objects in your heirarch and drag them all under “ButtonCollection” game object, as shown in the image below.
-TODO: how to select multiple things, ctrl+click
+Tip: select multiple items by holding the ctrl key while selecting items.

 ![Mrlearning Base Ch2 3Step3imb](images/mrlearning-base-ch2-3step3imb.PNG)